 Merit Pay: Merit pay may be given to eligible employees who have consistently demonstrated outstanding performance during the applicable rating period, within thirty (30) days after the performance evaluation.
 The Chapter Manager/Chapter President is responsible for developing and issuing procedures for merit pay.
 Employee performance evaluations shall be the measure and support for any merit pay adjustments, subject to availability of funds.

-C. Procedures for Salary Adjustments:
+.
+Procedures for Salary Adjustments:

-The Administrative Assistant Office Specialist will complete a new PAF with reference to Section IX (B).
+The Administrative Assistant will complete a new PAF with reference to Section IX (B).

-The Administrative Assistant Office Specialist will forward the PAF to the Chapter Manager for review and signature.
+The Administrative Assistant will forward the PAF to the Chapter Manager for review and signature.

-The Chapter Manager will submit the PAF to the Chapter Officials for discussion, recommendation, and forward to the Chapter meeting.
+The Chapter Manager will submit the PAF to the Chapter Officials for discussion, recommendation, and forward the packet to a Regular Chapter meeting for approval or disapproval.

 The Bááháálí Chapter membership may approve or disapprove the salary adjustments, including amendments if not budgeted in the fiscal year Chapter operating budget, at a regularly scheduled chapter meeting by a simple majority vote.